-A government & public sector perspective: Human Capital Trends 2020
+A public sector perspective: Human Capital Trends 2021

 This year’s human capital trends for government

 Read about this year’s trends, then download the full report to see the data and examples of these trends in action—today—in public sector organizations.
 Below are the key trends that public sector respondents to our 2021 Global Human Capital Survey address:

 - Designing work for well-being: The end of work/life balance.
 Integrating employees’ physical, mental, financial, and social health into the design of work itself rather than addressing well-being with adjacent programs.